mobizt/FirebaseClient/README.md

 - ### The Value Placeholders.

+This is as known as the input data representation class object.

-The library provides the placeholder structs for boolean, integer, float with custom precision, double with custom precision and object represents JSON or map and Array to use as the inputs of the functions.
+The library provides the placeholder structs for boolean, integer, float with custom precision, double with custom precision and object represents JSON or map and Array to use as the input data of the functions.

 - [`bool_t`](/resources/docs/placeholders.md#bool_t) is the placeholder class represents the `bool` value used in this libaray.
-This object is optional then use normal `bool` variable instead.
+This object is not neccessary then use normal `bool` variable instead.

 - [`number_t`](/resources/docs/placeholders.md#number_t) is the placeholder class represents the `int`, `float` and `double` values used in this libaray.
 The normal `int`, `float` and `double` values are supported unless the default decimal places will be used for `float` and `double` values.

 The [`number_t`](/resources/docs/placeholders.md#number_t) was used mostly in `Realtime Database` and `Firestore Database` functions.

 - [`string_t`](/resources/docs/placeholders.md#string_t) is the placeholder class represents the string used in this libaray.
-This object is optional then use normal `String`, `const char*` instead.
+This object is not neccessary then use normal `String`, `const char*` instead.

 - [`object_t`](/resources/docs/placeholders.md#object_t) is the placeholder class represents the `JSON` object and `JSON Array` object used in this libaray.

-The string payload that contains `JSON` and `Array` sent to server will be treated as normal string instead of the JSON object.
+The string payload that contains `JSON` and `Array` that sent to the server will be treated as normal string instead of the JSON object.
 In addition, the `JSON` tags presented in the string can cause the sever interpretation confusion.
-That is why the [`object_t`](/resources/docs/placeholders.md#object_t) was developed and uses as `JSON` and `Array` placeholders.
+That is why the [`object_t`](/resources/docs/placeholders.md#object_t) was developed and uses as `JSON` and `Array` placeholders to distinguish between the normal string and object.

-There is no `JSON` serialization/deserialization class in this library unless the [`JsonWriter`](/resources/docs/json_writer.md) utility class to work for the [`object_t`](/resources/docs/placeholders.md#object_t) which used in the examples.
+This library is JSON library independent.
+You have to use third party JSON library for serialization/deserialization.
+This library only provides the [`JsonWriter`](/resources/docs/json_writer.md) utility class to work for the [`object_t`](/resources/docs/placeholders.md#object_t) which used in the examples.

 The [`object_t`](/resources/docs/placeholders.md#object_t) was used mostly in `Realtime Database` functions.